 The Rally Awards is a peer-reviewed competition — that means that the judges are also Recruitment Marketing practitioners like you!
 When you’re writing your submission, it’s really important to take that into consideration.
 These are people who have walked in your shoes and who can relate to your challenges.

 In other words, Rally Award judges can appreciate the nuances of the work you do.
 They want to hear about the in-depth why, what and how of your approach.
 Remember, these are experienced practitioners who’ve heard “no” 1,000 times too and they’ll appreciate the efforts you’ve made!

-If you’re thinking about submitting your work for consideration this year or nominating another deserving practitioner, but need more inspiration on how to package up your work, we’ve also pulled together 10 tips from last year’s Rally winners and judges to help you create a stand-out submission for the 2021 Rally Awards.
+If you’re thinking about submitting your work for consideration this year or nominating another deserving practitioner, but need more inspiration on how to package up your work, we’ve also pulled together 10 tips from Rally winners and judges to help you create a stand-out submission for the 2023 Rally Awards.

 To learn more and submit your nomination, visit the Rally Awards website.
-The final entry deadline is February 15, 2021.
-Winners will be announced on April 7, 2021, in a live virtual awards ceremony.
+The Early Bird deadline is January 31, 2021.
+Winners will be announced in April in a live virtual awards ceremony.